alisw/alibuild/docs/user.markdown

 Generally, recipes specify a Git _tag_ name in the `tag:` field.
 In some cases, _branch names_ might be used instead (such as `tag: master` or `tag: dev`).
-In such a rare case, aliBuild needs to know what is the last branch commit to determine whether a rebuild is necessary.
+In such a rare case, bits needs to know what is the last branch commit to determine whether a rebuild is necessary.

 Such check by default uses cached information instead of doing very slow queries to remote servers.
-This means that aliBuild is fast in determining which packages to build.
+This means that bits is fast in determining which packages to build.
 However, packages using branch names might not get rebuilt as expected when new changes are pushed to those branches.

-In this case, you can ask aliBuild to update cached branches information by adding the `-u` or `--fetch-repos` option.
+In this case, you can ask bits to update cached branches information by adding the `-u` or `--fetch-repos` option.
 Note that by default this is not needed, it's only for very special use cases (such as centralized builds and server-side pull request checks).